 My personal experience tells me there have been significant changes in weather over the past few decades.
 One difference seems to be more ice where there used to be snow.
 I have noticed slightly warmer weather in both the summer and winter.
 The past few years at the end of Lake Ontario I have felt very fortunate to escape weather extremes suffered in other parts of Ontario and more so with other parts of the world.

 Part of my feelings can be dismissed as improved knowledge of the rest of the world and of really a minuscule bit of time.
 On my own experience I would not have raised my consciousness to a global issue demanding international government intervention, but it ties into what I read and watch on a bigger scale.
-You cannot avoid climate skepticism, but if you research into the matter with some critical judgment it is impossible to escape the awareness of a problem.
+You cannot avoid climate skepticism, but if you research into the matter with some critical judgment it is impossible to escape an awareness of a problem.

 Insurance companies have a vested interest in understanding climate change and many of them are adjusting rates.
 Some in the American military have decided that climate change is a greater threat than terrorism.
 A nephew, in the auto body business likes icy, snowy road conditions.